xiaoyebanqu/chart_examples/README.md

 # chart_examples
-some complex chart examples that traditional background detector fails to detect
+Here shows some complex charts that traditional background detector fails to detect.